jorendorff/tabletop-games/space-lawyer.md

 ### Beyond

-For the next round, each player switches to a different role and the whole thing starts over.
-Once everyone has played each role once, the player with the most victories is named Space Lawyer of the Eon—a real accomplishment.
-It might want to consider a run for Space Governor.
+For the next round, the players switch roles and the whole thing starts over.
+The fun continues until injustice has been eliminated from the Universe.
-That's a whole other game.
-But it's never too early to start laying the groundwork.

 ----